NuriaQueralt/bioknowledge-reviewer/README.md

 ~~~~

 ##### 3.2 Get hypotheses summaries
 Get summaries from the resulting paths.
-These functions store tabular results in output files.
+These functions store tabular results in output files. *Output*: edges in `summaries` directory.

 ~~~~
 # get summary